Tahani2015/BlindGuide/README.md

 It contains three different operating modes; safety mode to detect the obstacles and give the flashing light, compass mode to guide the user to the main directions and the off mode.

-This project been performed as the group project for Physical Computing coures taught by Prof. Shaun Kane at CU-Boulder
+This project has been performed as the group project for Physical Computing coures taught by Prof. Shaun Kane at CU-Boulder